mmorenozam/plantilla-tesis/README.md

 ## Installing the extension

 You will need to do this to get all the folders with tex files.
+Start in the directory where you will create the directory that will contain your thesis files.
+Run this from a terminal in that directory.

 ```bash
 quarto use template nmfs-opensci/quarto-thesis
 ```

+It will ask for an empty directory name where to put the files, give it a new directory name.

-Once you do that you can render from within the folder.
+Once you do that you can cd to the new directory and render from within the directory.

 ```bash
 quarto render